-Bleach should be diluted according to the manufacturer’s instructions; however, a rough guide for a strong bleach solution would be:
+It would be best if you diluted bleach according to the manufacturer’s instructions; however, a rough guide for a strong bleach solution would be:

 After applying to the surface area, leave the bleach for a dwell time of approximately 10 to 20 minutes to kill germs.
-After this time, the surface should be rinsed over with water.
+After this time, you should rinse over the surface with water.

 How to kill Norovirus without bleach

 Steam is an effective way to kill Norovirus as long as you use it as directed.